mebjas/dht-node/README.md

 ## TASK 3.1: Storage Replication & Stabalisation
 Storage of data is abstracted out by `datastore.js`.
 Replication is done based on above mentioned approach; If during a read, members in a qourum respond with diff value - latest value is sent to client and `read-repair` for stale values is initiated;

-### Task 3.1.2: Stabalisation - TBD
+### Task 3.1.2: Stabalisation
 Stabalisation need to be done every time a new node joins or leaves the system.
+Everytime a new node joins the structure of the ring changes a little and mapping of the keys to the server changes; every node that detect a failure or the joining of the node kicks in the stabalisation protocol - where every key in the store is checked for it's mapping and respective mappings are sent to the replicas.
+These replicas will store the key value pair is they dont already have it.
+Once it has received response from each node, the node that detected will remove unwanted keys from it's store;

 ## TASK 3.2: Test Storage Replication & Stabalisation
 TBD